-In the last few weeks, several trucking groups and fleets have asked the FMCSA for ELD mandate exemptions.
-Last week, we also covered the ELD exemption requests from CES, ARA, AESC, and ADS.
+In the first few weeks of 2018, several trucking groups and fleets petitioned the FMCSA for specific ELD mandate exemptions.
+This was a follow-up to the many other ELD exemption requests from organizations like CES, ARA, AESC, and ADS.

-Now, the Towing and Recovery Association of America (TRAA) and a seasonal propane-hauling fleet have also requested exemptions from the ELD rule.
+In January of 2018, the Towing and Recovery Association of America (TRAA) and a seasonal propane-hauling fleet also requested exemptions from the ELD rule.

-The TRAA (Towing and Recovery Association of America) has requested a five-year exemption from the FMCSA’s ELD mandate.
-This exemption request is for all tow truck drivers for when they are providing towing, recovery, and roadside repair services.
+The TRAA (Towing and Recovery Association of America) requested a five-year exemption from the FMCSA’s ELD mandate.
+This exemption request was for all tow truck drivers while they are providing towing, recovery, and roadside repair services.

-The group filing the exemption request—TRAA—represents more than 35,000 towing companies across the United States of America.
+The group that filed the exemption request—TRAA—represents more than 35,000 towing companies across the United States of America.

-The Towing and Recovery Association of America (TRAA) highlights in its exemption request that most tow truck drivers work within the short-haul exemption.
-However, they occasionally do not qualify for the short-haul exemption for more than 8 days in a 30-day period and, therefore, have to maintain paper logs for either their driving radius or hours worked.
+The Towing and Recovery Association of America (TRAA) highlighted in its exemption request that most tow truck drivers work within the short-haul exemption.
+However, they occasionally do not qualify for the short-haul exemption for more than eight days in a 30-day period and, therefore, have to maintain paper logs for either their driving radius or hours worked.

-In its exemption request, TRAA says that using electronic logging devices would be an “undue burden” to them since their drivers would only need to keep logs for a small part of their daily operations.
+In its exemption request, TRAA said that using Electronic Logging Devices would be an “undue burden” to them since their drivers would only need to keep logs for a small part of their daily operations.

-The group also says that “towers’ responsiveness to their customers and the monitoring public would be severely reduced, and costs of towing services would increase commeasurably [sic]” in case there is no exemption from the ELD mandate from them.
+The group also said that “towers’ responsiveness to their customers and the monitoring public would be severely reduced, and costs of towing services would increase immeasurably [sic]” in case there is no exemption from the ELD mandate from them.”

-The FMCSA is seeking comments on the ELD exemption request by TRAA until February 9, 2018.
+The FMCSA sought comments on the ELD exemption request by TRAA up until February 9, 2018.
 By the time the comment period had closed, they received approximately 250 comments.

-On the other hand, STC Inc. — a 75-truck fleet that transports propane fuel and anhydrous ammonia and operates seasonally — has also requested an ELD mandate exemption citing the reason that it can’t afford the cost of compliance.
+In a similar effort to simplify matters, STC Inc. — a 75-truck fleet that transports propane fuel and anhydrous ammonia — also requested an ELD mandate exemption citing that it couldn’t afford the cost of compliance.

-According to the 75-truck fleet, warm winters have negatively affected its revenues and, therefore, the fleet is unable to afford the installation of electronic logging devices and compliance with the FMCSA’s ELD mandate.
+According to the 75-truck fleet, warm winters had negatively affected its revenues and, therefore, the fleet was unable to afford the installation of electronic logging devices to put them in compliance with the FMCSA’s ELD mandate.

-STC Inc. also mentions that the company doesn’t operate throughout the year.
+STC Inc. also mentioned that the company doesn’t operate throughout the year.
 Instead, it operates seasonally (its operations are dependent on the weather).

 The company says that its drivers would continue using paper logs if the ELD exemption is granted.

-The ELD mandate is in full effect, and it is apparently making a positive impact on the trucking industry and the market conditions for truckers, striving for compliance is worth your focus.
+Now that the ELD mandate is in full effect, and it is apparently making a positive impact on the trucking industry and the market conditions for truckers, striving for compliance is worth your focus.
 A high-quality ELD can help you reap the benefits this mandate was created to foster.